 Our clinical model is a developmentally sensitive attachment model.
 Theraplay is one of the interventions that we use because it is a clinically proven method to increase positive attachment.
 It is a unique therapy that is not widely used, and Lake House is privileged to use it as a tool for young girls and their families.

 Theraplay was developed as an outpatient model of treatment, so it requires a lot of involvement from a parent or parental figure.
-Lake House doesn’t have the parents there every week since it is a residential treatment center.
+Lake House doesn’t have the parents there every week since it is a therapeutic boarding school.
 We’ve taken this outpatient modality and we figured out how to adapt and integrate it into a residential treatment setting.

 We integrate Theraplay in the “way of life” at Lake House.
 All the aspects are built into our academic classrooms and our academic approach.
 All the way down to informing how the students at Lake House transition from class to class.